CybercentreCanada/assemblyline4_docs/docs/user_manual/searching.md

     - Alerts
     - Signatures

-You can view all indexes and their indexed fields once you have a working assemblyline under `Help > Search help menu`
+You can view all indexes and their indexed fields once you have a working Assemblyline under `Help > Search help menu`

 ## Searching behaviors and limitations